patrick-blom/pablo-career/README.md

 ##Description##

-With Palbo Career you can easily manage the joboffers you want publish in your wordpress page.
-The admin interface makes it easy to create, edit, delete or active and deactivate your job offers.
-You can also seperate your joboffers by a given language.
-Currently you can separate your joboffers by the Languages de, nl and pl.
+With Palbo Career you can easily manage all your joboffers you to want publish in your wordpress page.
+The admin interface makes it easy to create, edit, delete, active or deactivate your job offers.
+You can also separate your joboffers by a given language.
+Currently the following Languages are supported de, nl and pl.

-Developers can easily extend or customize the plugin because of the SOLID principle was used during the development including smarty3 and composer autoload.
+Developers can easily extend or customize the plugin.
+It's written using the SOLID principle, smarty3 and composer autoload.

 ##Installation##